goethan/Udacity_Projects/tentative/ml.md

 |total_stock_value|	0.156250|	0.000000|	0.136986|
 |poi|	0.000000|	0.000000|	0.000000|

 At this point, we can not discard any data, because the 'NaN's may not necessarily represent missing data.
-From the  they may also represent 0 for most of the cases.
+For example, if there are no director fees, the value of this variable could be zero.  they may also represent 0 for most of the cases.
 Hence, the 'NaN's may help us make influential predictions.

 This conjecture is later verified by the predictive accuracy of the model.